 Companies which have set up a presence in Singapore will also be better placed to enter Asian markets by using the island state as a springboard.
 Establishing their regional headquarters here would also be beneficial.

-Mr Satish Bakhda, Head of Operations for Rikvin, said: “Because Singapore offers such an ideal location for companies, established companies or entrepreneurs from the Gulf region will do well after setting up here.
+Mr Satish Bakhda, Head of Operations for Rikvin, said: “Because Singapore offers such an ideal location for companies, established companies or entrepreneurs from the Gulf economies will do well after setting up here.
 From attractive corporate tax rates to a slew of financing options, there is so much which Singapore can offer.
 Also, the vibrant financial and logistics scene makes Singapore an ideal location for setting up their regional headquarters.

 “It is also relatively easy for these entrepreneurs and businessmen to adapt to the environment due to the wide diversity of cultures and ethnicities in Singapore.”